|

 coverings.
 The 3M77 is absolutely the adhesive of choice for this operation.

+Nothing else seems to work as well.
 Some words of warning; follow his instructions, use the recommended adhesives Darwin

 has debugged it pretty darn good.
 The changes I tried to make resulted in taking it